How to Select the Best UX Design Firm – and Avoid the Wrong Ones

 5. Ask Them Out On A First Date

 The best way to find out whether there is a good cultural fit between the companies is to ask the top two contenders out on a first date.
 Most UX Design engagements start with a creative workshop that involves a discussion on business goals and requirements as well as creative whiteboarding.
-Find out if they are open to arranging a half-day or full day workshop to give you real insight into what working together will be like and if your respective cultures ‘fit’.
+Find out if they are open to arranging a half-day or full day workshop to give you real insights into what working together will be like and if your respective cultures ‘fit’.

 The best UX firms will embrace this opportunity, and use it to evaluate whether they think you are a cultural fit for them too!